High Street, Pembridge, Leominster, Herefordshire, HR6 9EA.

 St Mary’s Church, Pembridge is an important part of this rural community as it has been for almost a thousand years.
 With it’s unique, detached bell tower and elegant proportions it is both a fascinating building and a centre for worship.

-Due to the Covid pandemic the church is open for private prayer only between the hours of 9.00am and 4.30pm.
-With effect from the 17th May The Pembridge Tapestry and Map exhibition will reopen following the guidelines laid down by the government and Church of England.
+Due to the Covid pandemic the church is open for private prayer and for the viewing of the tapestry and map exhibition, following the guidelines laid down by the government and Church of England.

-On-line worship can be found on The Pembridge Facebook page, You Tube or you can phone Dial A Sermon to listen to the latest collect, lessons and sermon on 01584 701985.
-You can also subscribe to the Arrowvale weekly pewsheet by clicking on the link on the homepage of the this website.
+On-line worship can be found on The Pembridge Facebook page, You can also subscribe to the Arrowvale weekly pewsheet by clicking on the link on the homepage of the this website.

 Unfortunately the closure has not reduced our financial liabilities and so we are now actively looking at new ways to attract financial support to enable us to carry on the work of our parish church, insure and manage the fabric of the building and look after the churchyard.